Jasper Maskelyne: Wartime service

 There are several references to Maskelyne supporting the work of British double agent Eddie Chapman.
-Maskelyne was involved in making the de Havilland factory complex appear to have been destroyed when viewed by German reconnaissance flights to help secure Chapman's trust with the Germans.
+Maskelyne was involved in making the de Havilland factory complex appear to have been damaged when viewed by German reconnaissance flights to help secure Chapman's trust with the Germans.
 This included scattering what appeared to be damaged aircraft, damage to main structures and damage to the airstrip.

 His nature was "to perpetuate the myth of his own inventive genius, and perhaps he even believed it himself".
 However, Clarke had encouraged Maskelyne to take credit for two reasons: as cover for the true inventors of the dummy machinery and to encourage confidence in these techniques amongst Allied high command.